ProtocolBench: Which LLM MultiAgent Protocol to Choose?: Introduction

 Empirically, \benchname{} reveals clear, scenario-dependent trade-offs.
 In GAIA, A2A attains the highest task utility (quality $2.51$ vs.\ next-best $2.33$, $+7.7\%$; success $9.29$ vs.\ next-best $7.28$, $+27.6\%$).
 In Streaming Queue, ACP achieves the lowest mean latency ($9.66$\,s) with the smallest variance, whereas Agora incurs a higher mean ($13.14$\,s), yielding a $\sim 3.48$\,s gap; overall completion time varies by up to $36.5\%$ across protocols (40.28 vs.\ 54.97 minutes).
 Under Fail-Storm, A2A preserves $98.85\%$ of pre-fault answer discovery (post $14.57$ vs.\ pre $14.74$), compared with ACP $92.41\%$, ANP $86.96\%$, and Agora $81.29\%$.

-Finally, router-in-the-loop experiments show that \metaprot{} can outperform single-protocol deployments in targeted settings: it reduces Fail-Storm recovery time by $18.1\%$ versus the best single-protocol baseline (A2A: $8.00$\,s $\rightarrow$ router: $6.55$\,s) and increases GAIA success over the A2A baseline ($9.90$ vs.\ $9.29$).
-These results underscore that protocol choice is consequential and that dynamic, scenario-aware selection is a practical path to reliable, efficient multi-agent systems.
+Finally, router-in-the-loop experiments show that \metaprot{} can improve targeted metrics under explicit constraints: it reduces Fail-Storm recovery time by $18.1\%$ versus the best single-protocol baseline (A2A: $8.00$\,s $\rightarrow$ router: $6.55$\,s) and increases GAIA success over the A2A baseline ($9.90$ vs.\ $9.29$).
+We interpret these results as evidence for controlled, scenario-aware protocol selection rather than blanket dominance over every fixed-protocol baseline.
+Overall, protocol choice is consequential, and explicit selection mechanisms are a practical step toward reliable, efficient multi-agent systems.